 Apple is still lagging when it comes to cloud storage and automatic backups.
 Google Drive offers 15GB for free and has cross-platform support.
 You only get 5GB with iCloud, and it only works with Windows, Mac, and iOS.

-If you need a lot of additional space, then Google Drive was the cheapest at $2 per month for 100GB ($24 for the year), but Apple dropped its prices to match.
+If you need a lot of additional space, Google Drive used to be the cheapest at $2 per month for 100GB ($24 for the year), but Apple dropped its prices to match.
 Apple charges $1 per month for 50GB.
 They both offer 1TB for $10 per month.

-Android’s cloud storage is easier to use and more effective than iCloud, though you can use Google Drive on an iPhone, whereas iCloud is iOS only.
+Android’s cloud storage is easier to use and more effective than iCloud.
+You can also use Google Drive on an iPhone, whereas iCloud is iOS only.

 You can do many of the same things with Apple’s Siri as you can with Google Assistant, but Siri is more like a straightforward helper for setting calendar appointments, searching the web, or making calls.
 Google Assistant has an extra layer.
 It can pre-emptively offer useful suggestions, and it has a more conversational side that offers up entertaining games and contextual information based on what you’re doing.
 It’s smarter and more versatile than Siri.

-The addition of Siri Shortcuts in iOS 12, allowing you to set up voice commands to trigger groups of automated tasks, is a big step in the right direction and Siri is also beginning to make more suggestions based on your iPhone usage, but for now, Google Assistant can do more.
+The addition of Siri Shortcuts in iOS 12, which allows you to set up voice commands to trigger groups of automated tasks, is a big step in the right direction and Siri is also beginning to make more suggestions based on your iPhone usage.
+For now, however, Google Assistant can do more and seems to be improving at a much faster rate.

 Much has been made of the supposedly “toxic hell stew” that is Android, but the threat of malware is exaggerated.
 The truth is that most people will never encounter a problem because they don’t go outside the Play Store for apps.
 Specific manufacturers like Samsung have taken extra efforts to beef up security for the enterprise market.
 But the slovenly nature of updates on many Android devices can seriously delay important security patches.

-Apple is already firmly entrenched in corporate America and has also worked on improved security for general consumers, most notably with Touch ID and FaceID in the iPhone X. The tight oversight that Apple has on apps and the ability to push updates out to more devices, more quickly, gives it a definite edge over Android.
+Apple is already firmly entrenched in corporate America and has also worked on improved security for general consumers, most notably with Touch ID and FaceID in the iPhone X and later.
+The tight oversight that Apple has on apps and the ability to push updates out to more devices, more quickly, gives it a definitive edge over Android.
 The company also encrypts data in iMessage and its other apps.

 There’s no denying that iOS is the most secure platform and the one that best protects user privacy.
 If you care about your privacy and security, go with an iPhone.